 Snake Spirit Animal

-As a spirit animal, the snake slithers into your life to change your focus in life.
+As a spirit animal, the Snake slithers into your life to change your focus in life.
 It wants you to give up the past and focus on the present.
-As the snake sheds its skin, it invites you to give up your old perceptions of things.
-Since it also wants your spirituality to grow, the snake will watch over your journey towards better aspirations.
-Expect the snake to warn you when you’re moving too fast and to steer you to the right direction when you’re lost.
+As the Snake sheds its skin, it invites you to give up your old perceptions of things.
+Since it also wants your spirituality to grow, the Snake will watch over your journey towards better aspirations.
+Expect the Snake to warn you when you’re moving too fast and to steer you to the right direction when you are lost.

 III